matn7/CS-Notes/src/main/java/angular/README.md

 <p [innerText]="allowNewServer"></p>
 ```

-- Not use String Interpolation with bindings.
+- Do not use String Interpolation with bindings.

 **Event Binding**